the-events-calendar/the-events-calendar/readme.txt

 = [6.2.3.2] 2023-10-12 =

 * Fix - Prevent noindex code from adding tags to single event pages.
 [TEC-4949]
+* Fix - Correct a problem that can cause a fatal when plugins are deactivated in a certain order.
+[TEC-4951]

 = [6.2.3.1] 2023-10-09 =